 On this site, we consistently advocate using a water filter with your coffee maker, especially if you are not using filtered water.
 Nobody likes contaminated coffee.
 This liquid gold has a unique aroma and taste that is easily ruined by the contaminants in unfiltered water.

-Your Keurig coffee maker is likely to last longer if you consistently use a water filter that removes the chemical residues in the water.
-The residues are known to gradually degrade the water lines.
+Additionally, your coffee maker is likely to last longer if you consistently use a water filter that removes the chemical residues in the water.
+The residues are known to gradually degrade the water lines in the brewer.

 Keurig coffee makers come in different shapes and sizes.
-They are either single-serve or a dual brewer, all Keurigs can use a water filter.
+They are either single-serve or dual brewers.
+Most Keurigs can use a replaceable water filter.

-Now that we know some of the benefits of using a water filter in a Keurig coffee maker, let’s look at how to find the water filter on a Keurig and the types of Keurig water filter starter kits and secret hacks to determine which filter kit fits your Keurig.
+Having looked at some of the benefits of using a water filter in a Keurig coffee machine, let’s look at how to find the water filter on a Keurig.
+We also look at the different types of Keurig water filter starter kits and secret hacks to determine which filter kit fits your Keurig.

-Where is the Water Filter Located in a Keurig Coffee Maker?
+Where is the Water Filter on a Keurig Coffee Maker?

 The water filter on a Keurig is located inside the water tank.
 The Keurig water filter goes inside the pocket on the bottom end of an upright plastic handle in the water reservoir.
 Depending on your Keurig model, the plastic handle is either short or long.

-To access the water filter, simply pull the plastic holder straight up and then press the two tabs at the bottom as you pull the handle away to remove the bottom cover.
+To access the water filter in a Keurig brewer, simply pull the plastic holder straight up and then press the two tabs at the bottom as you pull the handle away to remove the bottom cover.
 The bottom cover should easily slide out but if it’s too tight, press the tabs and wiggle as you pull the two parts apart.

 Some Keurig models such as the Keurig K-Duo special edition do not come with a water filter but you can purchase it separately.
 So, do not be spooked if you can not find a water filter with your new Keurig coffee maker.